netoptimizer/prototype-kernel/kernel/Documentation/bpf/ebpf_maps.rst

  up to the user process and eBPF program to decide what they store inside maps.

 Creating a map
 ==============

-A map is created based on a request from userspace, via the `bpf`_ syscall (`bpf_cmd`_ BPF_MAP_CREATE), which returns a new file descriptor that refers to the map.
+A map is created based on a request from userspace, via the `bpf`_ syscall (specifically `bpf_cmd`_ BPF_MAP_CREATE), which returns a new file descriptor that refers to the map.
 On error, -1 is returned and errno is set to EINVAL, EPERM, or ENOMEM.
-These are the struct ``bpf_attr`` setup arguments to use when creating a map via the syscall:
+These are the struct ``bpf_attr`` setup arguments to use when creating a map via the
+syscall:

 .. code-block:: c